AlinaKhan111/week5-kubernetes/05-Expose services in the cluster with node port, cluster IP, load balancer/README.md

 - ClusterIP: Verified by running a BusyBox test pod and using `wget` on the internal ClusterIP.
 Response from NGINX confirmed successful internal access.
 - NodePort: Service exposed on port 31591.
 Since AKS nodes do not have public IPs, this method could not be tested externally — which is expected behavior in AKS.
-- LoadBalancer: Created successfully, but EXTERNAL-IP remained `<pending>` due to Azure Student Subscription limitations in Southeast Asia region.
+- LoadBalancer: Created successfully, but EXTERNAL-IP remained `<pending>` due to Azure Student Subscription limitations in  region.

 ![Image](https://github.com/user-attachments/assets/1c0a2246-cab2-4046-a275-4e8525769085)